thedarkcolour/KotlinForForge/README.md

 }

 dependencies {
-    // Uses the latest version of KotlinForForge implementation 'thedarkcolour:kotlinforforge:1.2.1' }
+    // Use the latest version of KotlinForForge implementation 'thedarkcolour:kotlinforforge:1.2.1' }